skywalker0523/OneTokenIsEnough/README.md

 Code for training DLM form scratch(based on [SMDM](https://github.com/ML-GSAI/SMDM)) now released!

 We thank [Attention-Floating](https://arxiv.org/pdf/2601.07894) for proposing a theory on the relationship between attention sink and in-context learning in diffusion language models.
-We conducted experiments related to in-context learning and found that the sink does indeed affect the model’s in-context learning ability.
+We conducted experiments related to in-context learning and found that the sink does indeed affect the model’s in-context learning ability, which support their theory.
 The relevant details will be added to the revision.

 Our [paper](https://arxiv.org/abs/2601.19657) is accepted to acl2026 (findings)!